GcNoteX/train-map-maker/README.md

 - To add a reusable scene like `CityNode.tscn` or `RouteNode.tscn`, use **Instantiate Child Scene** rather than creating a plain child node.
 In the editor this is commonly opened with **Ctrl+Shift+A** on windows (it is the clip looking thing on the top left).
 - If you want to change the defaults for all cities or all routes, open and edit the base `CityNode.tscn` or `RouteNode.tscn` scene directly instead of only editing one instance.
 - Node names in the scene tree can be synchronized with the `NameSyncer` helper.
+- When trying to move the City Nodes, Route Nodes and route segments (the points of the Line2D) around, getting familiar with the Select Mode and Move Mode of your mouse is useful.

 ## Core scenes and scripts